 SELECTED STUDENT WORK

 I am committed to teaching students the art of communication and am open minded as an educator.
 In the classroom, I impart studio methodology and technical skill, and give students direction, guiding them through intellectual and conceptual processes of personal expression and art making.
-Helping them specify what drives their creative and intellectual pursuits will inform them of how they can most effectively express ideas in their creative pursuits.
+Helping them specify what drives their intellectual pursuits will inform them of how they can most effectively express ideas in their creative pursuits.
 This requires my sensitivity, reception, and ability to comprehend their unique perceptions of the world; and the patience to guide them through the practice of making, learning, and developing new ways to convey their thoughts and personal beliefs through their art.

 Crystals on Fabric, 2017

 Cotton, Procion Dye, Borax Crystals, Framed in Wood

 A student accidentally grow crystals from a chemical that is commonly used as a mordant for fabric in the dyeing process.
-In her mis-mixed color solution, she discovered its crystallizing effect.
-As her final project she completed a suite of several 18” x 12” framed, bunches of dyed, unrinsed, fabric.
+In their mis-mixed color solution, they discovered its crystallizing effect.
+As their final project they completed a suite of several 18” x 12” framed, bunches of dyed, unrinsed, fabric.
 The crumpled fabric stuffed into each frame had crystals sporadically growing on the nooks and folds of the cloth.
-It was through her willingness to not re-mix her dye solution, and to embrace her mistake that that she was able to discover and exploit the results she achieved.
-This is the epitome of how we can thrive from our artistic accidents.
+It was through their willingness to not re-mix their dye solution, and to embrace their mistake that that they were able to discover and exploit the results they achieved which is the epitome of how we can thrive from our artistic accidents.

 Each student is unique.
 While structured timelines and assignments throughout the duration of a class, are an effective approach to teaching and learning, all students learn in vastly different ways.
 Some may learn better from uninhibited assignments and fewer guidelines, while others might thrive from completing a project that embraces strict and stringent directions and deadlines.
 In this case my flexibility and openness as an instructor are important.
 Working with individual students to come up with successful resolutions to course work that, overall, facilitate student learning is the goal.
 This sensitivity to the uniqueness of each student distinguishes an educator as being effective, and this is what I strive towards as an instructor.